We love them, we hate them, but we keep making them.

 What about the health of your organization?
 What about the health of your data?
 Many of the standard health clichés apply.
 If you put garbage in, your mouth or your database, you’ll get garbage out.
 Excess weight creates an additional burden, to both your knees and the systems on which your organization relies.

 If it seems like a stretch, an attempt to create a seasonal blog post out of thin air, it shouldn’t.
-The impacts of poor data health are significant:
+The impacts of poor data hygiene are significant:

 - Gartner measures the average financial impact of poor data on businesses at $9.7 million per year.